-Aluminium windows are a great way to continue a contemporary design right the way through to the finishing touches of the project and glazing plays a huge part in defining modern new builds’ elevations so it’s worth prioritising your time when it comes to designing the way you want them to look.
+As glazing plays a huge part in defining new builds’ elevations and refreshing an existing homes’ kerb appeal, it’s worth prioritising your time when it comes to designing the way you want them to look.

 Sleek and versatile, aluminium windows can come in all sorts of colours (yes, companies offer more than just Anthracite), shapes and sizes but it pays to be savvy in your shopping and look out for the best build quality for your money in terms of finish and security.